 Real Madrid rated Casemiro enough to trigger a buy-back clause and bring him back from Porto in the summer of 2015.
 However, despite Rafael Benitez’s decision to recall him, it appears unnamed influential figures at the Bernabeu wanted Casemiro nowhere near the team.

 His regular-starter status was consolidated when Zinedine Zidane took over from Benitez midway through the season.
-Zidane made Casemiro a crucial part of his side and he remains a regular for the Spanish giants to this day.
+Zidane made Casemiro a crucial part of his side and he remained a regular for the Spanish giants before leaving for Man Utd last summer.